Complex Regional Pain Syndrome (CRPS)

 There is no single test for diagnosing CRPS.
 Diagnosis is a clinical one and is made through observation of the patient’s signs and symptoms.
 When diagnosed and treated within the first 3 to 6 months, there is the highest possibility of cure and treatment of CRPS is most effective.

 The most important element of treating CRPS syndrome is restoring normal movement to the affected part.
 This condition is easiest to treat in its early phases.
-Much of the treatment is based on a courageous effort of the patient to get the hand or foot moving again, even if it is uncomfortable.
+Much of the treatment is based on a courageous effort of the patient to get the limb moving again, even if it is uncomfortable.
 A formal Physiotherapy exercise and movement programme along with the use of mirror boxes and graded motor imagery techniques are used.

 It is common for both GP and Psychologist to be involved in treating the wider array of symptoms.